 - Steps to make cordless roman shades

-*this list excludes lumbar—it's best to purchase this in person at your local hardware store.
+*this list excludes lumber—it's best to purchase this in person at your local hardware store.

 How to Make Inexpensive Cordless Fabric Shades Using Magnets